canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Ensure that a minimal audit policy is created (Manual)
+Ensure that a minimal audit policy is created

 **Remediation:**